Published market hub · 2026-05

-Port St. Lucie, FL: start in Southern Port St. Lucie (Tradition area) while buyer leverage is still open
+Port St. Lucie, FL: start in Port St. Lucie 34952 while buyer leverage is still open

 DSCR quick screen

-Use about $2,594/mo as the public first-pass PITIA ceiling at a 1.20x DSCR screen, then screen out deals that need materially more room before taxes, insurance, vacancy, and capex.
+Use about $1,757/mo as the public first-pass monthly payment ceiling at a 1.20x DSCR read, then pass on deals that need materially more room before taxes, insurance, vacancy, and capex.

 - Directional only.
-Pressure-test the payment range in the calculator before treating this market screen as a full green light.
+Pressure-test the payment range in the calculator before application.

 Public directional screen only.
 Validate against your actual scenario.